collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Remotes, Pushing and Pulling

-When you a change is made to the DjangoCon US website repo, the fork does not automatically update.
-When you make a change to an origin, your local code does not automatically update.
-When you make a change to your local code, your origin does not automatically update.
-In order to keep the code in your local clone and in your GitHub repo in sync, you need to push and pull changes between the local clone and the GitHub repo.
+If you cloned from a fork, when you push to "origin", you will be pushing to the fork.
+If you cloned from an organizational repo, when you push to "origin", you will be pushing to the organizational repo.

 <!--
-Keeping Your Local Clone and GitHub Repo in Sync

-When you clone a repo locally, you now have the code on your computer and in a repo on GitHub.

 When you clone the repo, the local clone will be connected to the GitHub repo.
-The GitHub repo is now known as a remote repo and is named "origin" (it's default name).
+The GitHub repo is now a remote repo named "origin" (it's default name).
 Your local clone will known that it's code came from the origin and you will be able to use the name origin on the command line to push and pull changes between the local clone and GitHub repo to keep them in sync.

-If you cloned from a fork, when you push to "origin", you will be pushing to the fork.
-If you cloned from an organizational repo, when you push to "origin", you will be pushing to the organizational repo.

 You can also add remotes other than origin to a repo and push and pull from it.
 -->